pivotal/docs-tap/scst-policy/install-scst-policy.md

 # Install Supply Chain Security Tools - Policy Controller

-Supply Chain Security Tools - Policy Controller is released as part of Tanzu Application Platform's full, iterate and run profiles.
+Supply Chain Security Tools - Policy Controller is automatically installed as part of Tanzu Application Platform's Full, Iterate and Run profiles.
 Follow the instructions below to manually install this component.

 ## <a id='scst-policy-prereqs'></a> Prerequisites